 Do you like the idea of a hacker easily seeing everything you print or copy?
 You probably print and copy a lot of confidential and sensitive material.
 A town or city should take steps to lock down, secure, and monitor printers and copiers.
 Default printer and copier configurations, passwords, and security settings may not be enough security for your municipality.

 Two different mentalities around technology exist for non-technical people.
 First, there is TECHNOLOGY—sophisticated, complex stuff that only IT professionals know how to handle (such as a server).
 Second, there is technology you buy for fun at a retail store and set up yourself at home.

-This distinction is important because it affects how city employees treat technology.
+This distinction is important because it affects how employees treat technology.
 While a server or computer is more sophisticated and left to the “IT guy,” a wireless router may be seen as something you can buy during your lunch break, bring back to the office, and set up for everyone.
 Then, you’ve got wireless access!

 3. Social engineering over the phone

 Social engineering has become an important tactic for cybercriminals.
 Think about it.
-You can have the best digital security technology and tools on the planet, but if a cybercriminal tricks a city employee into providing remote access to a PC or gets them to wire thousands of dollars to a criminal’s account, then all the digital security tools you own mean little.
+You can have the best digital security technology and tools on the planet, but if a cybercriminal tricks an employee into providing remote access to a PC or gets them to wire thousands of dollars to a criminal’s account, then all the digital security tools you own mean little.

 Criminals use multiple methods to hack into your information.
 If they can get a password over the phone from you, then they can break into a server or someone’s account to access confidential and sensitive information.
-Cities needs processes to help them deter criminals over the phone and limit the information shared, even if someone sounds convincing.
+Municipalities needs processes to help them deter criminals over the phone and limit the information shared, even if someone sounds convincing.
 For example, even if you are 100 percent sure you know it’s an employee or an IT support person on the phone, you should never give out a password.
 Never, never, never provide someone your password.
 Period.